Advances in 4D Generation: A Survey: 4D Generation Challenges

-Controllability for 4D refers to the ability to enable users to finely manipulate both the process and outcomes of 4D generation.
-To enhance the controllability , current approaches primarily follow two directions: leveraging multi-representations or integrating diverse control conditions.
+Controllability in 4D generation refers to the capability of precisely guiding and manipulating both the generation process and the final dynamic outputs.
+Current approaches primarily enhance controllability through two complementary strategies: employing multiple representations and integrating diverse external conditions.

-\textbf{Multi-representation methods} aim to combine the strengths of different representations to achieve more flexible and controllable 4D generation.
-For instance, DreamMesh4D~\cite{li_dreammesh4d_2024} fuses Gaussian and mesh representations by binding Gaussian points with mesh surface patches.
-This design allows Gaussian models to capture motion information while leveraging mesh structures for high-quality rendering, thus balancing temporal flexibility and visual fidelity.
-Similarly, Sync4D~\cite{fu_sync4d_2024} and Phy124~\cite{lin_phy124_2024} integrate Gaussian representations with the Material Point Method (MPM).
-In these methods, physically simulated material points guide the motion of Gaussian points, ensuring that the generated 4D outputs adhere to physical principles and exhibit physically plausible motion dynamics.
+Multi-representation approaches exploit the complementary strengths of different geometric or physical representations to achieve enhanced controllability.
+For instance, DreamMesh4D~\cite{li_dreammesh4d_2024} combines Gaussian and mesh representations by binding Gaussian points to mesh surface patches, enabling Gaussian models to efficiently encode motion dynamics while leveraging mesh structures for visually high-quality rendering.
+Similarly, Sync4D~\cite{fu_sync4d_2024} and Phy124~\cite{lin_phy124_2024} integrate Gaussian representations with physics-based Material Point Method (MPM) simulations~\cite{de2020material,sulsky1994particle}.
+These methods ensure that the generated 4D content not only exhibits a realistic visual appearance but also adheres strictly to physically plausible motion constraints, significantly enhancing user control over physical realism and dynamic plausibility.